 MetaBlok is a new drug candidate and potential treatment for inflammation, sepsis and cancer metastasis.

-Management of Arch is currently pursuing further clinical development of Metablok in the area of blocking acute kidney injury caused by inflammation and expects to make additional disclosures as milestones toward a human trial are completed over the next few months.
+Arch is currently pursuing clinical development of Metablok to prevent acute kidney injury caused by inflammation and expects to make additional disclosures as milestones toward a human trial are completed.
 Arch believes Metablok has the potential to be a major breakthrough in the treatment of diseases where inflammation plays a major role, as well as in sepsis and cancer metastasis.

 MetaBlok was invented by Arch scientists Dr. Stephen Robbins, Dr. Donna Senger, Dr. Jennifer Rahn and their University of Calgary colleague, Dr. Paul Kubes.
 The inventors have assigned the Metablok intellectual property to the Company.